Agatha Christie’s Evil Under the Sun-1982

 Unlike Airport, which wisely spent much of its time inside the actual airport setting up the events and stories, Airport 1975 takes flight right away and crafts its trials and tribulations within the aisles and cockpit of the plane.

-We know they will have more to do with each other as her flight takes off for La La Land.
+We know they will have more to do with each other as her flight to La La Land takes off.

-With nobody able to fly the plane, Nancy must figure out how to divert disaster while cascading over mountains and contending with a fuel leak.
+With no one able to fly the plane, Nancy must figure out how to avert disaster as it cascades over mountains and contemplates a fuel leak.
 Murdock and crew try to land the plane remotely or get somebody up there to save the day.

 Predictably, Murdock is that man.